stanford-rc/ibswinfo/README.md

 Setting new node description... done!
 ```

+By default, unmanaged Infiniband switches all come with the same node
+description, based on their model, and it can quickly become cumbersome to
-Setting customized and descriptive switch names allows better identification of
+determine which is which.
+Setting customized and descriptive switch names can
-switches in the datacenter.
+help solve that problem and allow better identification of switches in the
+datacenter.

 Before:
 ```